| mandolins | ATLAS of Plucked Instruments |

 |

 octave mandolin or octave mandola The octave mandolin (also called octave mandola) is another member of the mandolin family, and nowadays mainly used in Irish folk music.
 So although they are sometimes made with bowl-back bodies, most often you will see them with the flat cittern-like body.
+Some are even made in guitar-shape !
 The scale is about 520mm, with a tuning one octave lower

 than the mandolin :